-His name was John McAlpine, but was known to everyone as Best Pal because he addressed everyone as his ‘best pal’.
+His name was John McAlpine, but was known to everyone as Best Pal.
 He was a drinking man and had a cauliflower nose riddled with burst blood vessels.
 He was short but muscular with broad shoulders and shovels for hands.
 Best Pal had spent his adult life in the construction industry as a steel erector.
 He lost his head for heights one day when he sobered up enough to realise that he was a hundred feet off the ground standing on a three inch wide girder with no safety net.
 He was, he concluded, too old to be a steel monkey.

 He landed a job as a cleaner in a pharmaceuticals factory in the Tynecastle area of Edinburgh.
 McFarlane Smith Pharmaceuticals Ltd was the only company in Europe licensed to produce diamorphine and they supplied pure medical grade heroin to most of the continent.

 Best Pal was assigned to scrape the excess diamorphine powder from the machines every night and he was in the job a matter of days when he realised that here was in the process a small margin for error between the factory floor and the stores.
 The product was not weighed on the factory floor; production was merely estimated before the diamorphine was shipped to the stores for auditing there.
 Heroin could go missing between the shop floor and the stores and no-one would be any the wiser.

 Always on the lookout for a fast buck Best Pal decided to smuggle heroin from the factory in his tobacco tin.
 The only trouble was that he did not know who to sell the pharmaceutical grade smack to.
 So he approached the only person he knew who might be interested.
 He went to Bobby Ferris a small time crook, but a big fish in the neighbourhood.